Through The Fibro Fog

 whipped ricotta pasta in a light brown bowl next to cutlery, herbs and bowl of pistachios.

 Pasta is the go-to quick dinner in my home - is it yours?
-If you're tomato-free as I am, then I hope you enjoy all the choices we have here, including my brown butter zucchini pasta and baked ricotta and butternut squash pasta.
+If you're tomato-free as I am, then I hope you enjoy all the choices we have here for fresh cheese pasta recipes, including my chicken mascarpone pasta, brown butter zucchini pasta and baked ricotta and butternut squash pasta.

 This creamy whipped ricotta pasta has all the feels of a good bowl of comfort food, and is very quick to prepare.
 It's perfect for a busy weeknight dinner and equally for entertaining too!
 Serve with a fresh green salad or veggies on the side.

 Love all things ricotta?
-Do have a peek at my ricotta pesto pasta and my ricotta stuffed chicken breasts for next time!
+Do have a peek at my ricotta pesto pasta, chicken ricotta pasta and my ricotta stuffed chicken breasts for next time!

 This recipe was updated with new photos and slight amendments to the recipe on February 3, 2023.